kaushalch1/spotify/README.md

 - Play and pause audio from the extension popup.
 - Seek through the current audio track.
 - Cache extracted audio URLs while the server is running.
-- Socket.IO support for shared rooms and playback synchronization.
+- Socket.IO infrastructure for shared rooms and playback synchronization; this feature is currently unavailable because of YouTube restrictions.
 - Chrome Manifest V3 background and offscreen audio support.
 - Optional deployment to another machine or server by changing the backend URL.